osinenkop/regelum-control/README.rst

 `To table of content <#Table-of-content>`__

-Please contact `me <mailto:p.osinenko@gmail.com>`__ for any inquiries and don't forget to give me credit for usage of this code.
+Please contact `us <mailto:p.osinenko@gmail.com>`__ for any inquiries and don't forget to give us credit for usage of this code.
 If you are interested in stacked Q-learning, kindly read the `paper <https://arxiv.org/abs/2007.03999>`__.